vitormattos/api-zap/README.md

 /api/zap-search

 ### Query string
+* Open developer tools of your browzer
+* Do a search in ZapImoveis.
+* Filter on Network tap by `/listing`
+* Identify the last `GET` request
-Do a query string in ZapImoveis and use the same as a query string
+* Use the same as a query string

 ## Analize collected data
 ```sql